again

 By downloading any content from fiftyfootshadows.net you agree to the following terms:

-All of the images contained within this website, fiftyfootshadows.net, are property of myself, John Carey unless otherwise posted.
-The images are distributed as freeware and are available for personal use only on your personal computer as your desktop image.
+All of the images contained within this website, fiftyfootshadows.net, are property of, John Carey unless otherwise posted.
+The images are distributed as freeware but they are available for personal use only on your personal computer, tablet, or smartphone as your wallpaper image.
 Any use of these images for any purpose other than this is a violation of these terms and anyone found using said images will be asked to either compensate the creator for doing so or be asked to stop using them immediately.

 These rules also apply for any artwork or imagery submitted and shown within this site which was created by an artist aside from myself.
 Any images submitted and shared as wallpapers are the property of the artist who created them and in the same manner as my images, you are asked to receive permission before using them in any way aside from their intended use.
 Any use of these images outside of for your own personal use as a desktop wallpaper image is prohibited without permission from the author of the image.
 Commercial licensing is available upon request.
 Please write with any inquiries.

 When sharing images via your personal blogs I kindly ask that you link back directly to either the post the image was taken from or the base of the website at www.fiftyfootshadows.net and give a credit to www.fiftyfootshadows.net.
-Do not re-post full resolution desktop images anywhere without permission. if you would like to use an image for your blog background or something of the sort simply write to ask first.
+Do not re-post full resolution desktop images anywhere without permission.
+If you would like to use an image for your blog background or something of the sort simply write to ask first.
 Support the artwork you admire!
 Also, it is greatly appreciated if you do NOT link directly to the zip files.
 This is more or less the same as re-posting them as it circumvents the tiny bit of support I ask of you which is to simply link back to the original post for others to enjoy the site.

 It’s not fair to artists if you do not credit their work and link back to the original content creator.
 It is theft plain and simple and blogs that attempt to somehow be mysterious by not giving credit to the creators are simply hurting the artistic community as a whole.
 If you love it so much then please, support it!
-The artistic comunity on the Internet is based on trust.
+The artistic community on the Internet is based on trust.
 Without trust then what do we have? are you going to be one of the responsible users out there or will you be among the bottom feeders, stealing content and passing it off as your own to make a quick buck in ad sales.
-Use your best judgement and we will get along just fine.

 Thank you for your understanding and support!

--John Carey (curator, owner)
+John Carey (curator, owner)

 fiftyfootshadows.net